pybites/pybites.github.io-source/content/guest-ast-intro.md

 We can observe the presence of non-standard modules, such as `pandas` and `pytest`, as well more ad-hoc modules such as as `zodiac` and `fibonacci` that are created for the purpose of the challenges themselves.

-One can easily expand the analysis these stats to understand the specific functions used in each module/submodule, as well as dive into more specific analysis.
+One can easily expand the analysis to understand the specific functions used in each module/submodule, as well as dive into more specific analysis.
 The results reported are generated with about 50 lines of Python code and using `ast` module.
 Processing the 300+ source code files with tools like [`awk`](https://www.gnu.org/software/gawk/manual/gawk.html), [`grep`](https://www.gnu.org/software/grep/), or anything else would have been significantly harder.

 Hopefully this examples gave you a rough idea of what you can achieve with an AST.
 The next step is to understand how to create such data structures, and investigate their composition.